Notice to eBay Auction Sellers (et al.)

 the brand name, the employees that make it, and the manufacturing facilities at Porcelain City.

-From a collecting standpoint, I expect no significant changes to result from this sale.
+From a collecting standpoint, I expect no negative impact to result from this sale.

 The process of adding recent issues to this site's NAO catalog is ongoing.
 I've also revised some of the category names